Rdfing/poreTranAdsFoam/README.md

 XXX

 ## Disclaimer
-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM®  and OpenCFD®  trade marks.
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM®  and OpenCFD®  trademarks.